taw00/writing-resources/Documents/on-fonts.md

 # On Fonts and Typography for Writers

+### TL;DR

+##### Typefaces for …

+1. **Drafts:** use whatever font you like.
+2. **Developmental manuscripts:**
+   - *narrative prose and poetry:* some readable Times serif New Roman-like typeface.
+   - *non-narrative prose:* some readable sans-serif Arial-like typeface
+   - *screenplays:* some readable monospace Courier New-like typeface
+3. **Submitted manuscripts:** Times New Roman, Arial/Helvetica/Calibri, Courier New for the categories above, -OR- whatever the agent or publisher demands in their submission guidlines.

+##### What about …

+- **Alternatives to those proprietary fonts:** See below.
+And only choose those typefaces for drafts, developmental manuscripts, or submissions that allow them.
+- **Installing those proprietary fonts on linux:** Google it.
+It's simple, and Microsoft allows it, apparently.
+(They didn't for the longest time.)
+- **Recommendations for wordy websites?** See below.

 ### Settling on a set of fonts for a project is hard

 There are a zillion different fonts to choose from.
 Each has their own personality, vibe, _feel_.
 Fonts are nuanced.
 Something that wows on screen can disappoint on the page.
 A font that looks amazing on the printed page can make a web page look stilted.
 Fonts that look great in small doses, look mediocre once viewed as a page full of text.
 And some fonts make great headers but are terrible in the text body.